llvm/llvm-project/llvm/docs/LangRef.rst

 - The quiet bit and payload are copied from any input operand that is a NaN.
   ("Unchanged NaN propagation" case)
-- The quiet bit is set and the payload is picked from a target-specific set of further possible NaN payloads.
-The set can depend on the payloads of the input NaNs.
+- The quiet bit is set and the payload is picked from a target-specific set of "extra" possible NaN payloads.
+The set can depend on the input operand values.
   This set is empty on x86 and ARM, but can be non-empty on other architectures.
-(For instance, on wasm, if any input NaN does not have the preferred all-zero payload, then this set contains all possible payloads;
-  otherwise, it is empty.
+  (For instance, on wasm, if any input NaN does not have the preferred all-zero payload or any input NaN is an SNaN, then this set contains all possible payloads; otherwise, it is empty.
 On SPARC, this set consists of the all-one payload.)

-In particular, if all input NaNs are quiet, then the output NaN is definitely quiet.
+In particular, if all input NaNs are quiet (or if there are no input NaNs), then the output NaN is definitely quiet.
 Signaling NaN outputs can only occur if they are provided as an input value.
 For example, "fmul SNaN, 1.0" may be simplified to SNaN rather than QNaN.
+Similarly, if all input NaNs are preferred (or if there are no input NaNs) and the target does not have any "extra" NaN payloads, then the output NaN is guaranteed to be preferred.

 Floating-point math operations are allowed to treat all NaNs as if they were quiet NaNs.
 For example, "pow(1.0, SNaN)" may be simplified to 1.0.